loader image

 • 2018: Egalim Law

-Discover our article: “Collective catering and food waste: guide to the laws”.
+Read our article: “Catering and food waste: a guide to the laws”.

-On a more commemorative aspect, the United Nations also established World Food Loss and Waste Awareness Day in 2020.
+On a more commemorative note, the United Nations also established World Food Loss and Waste Awareness Day in 2020.

-Consumers still remain the most wasteful, all over the world, but for various reasons.
-In developed countries, we tend to be in a model of overconsumption where portions are poorly calibrated and we consume too much compared to our needs.
-In developing countries, waste can, for example, come from problems with food preservation.
+Consumers remain the biggest wasters, and this is true worldwide, but for various reasons.
+In developed countries, there tends to be a model of overconsumption where portions are poorly calibrated and we consume more than we need.
+In developing countries, waste can, for example, stem from problems with food preservation.

 Civil society against food waste

-Institutions are not the only ones fighting against food waste, companies and associations are also participating in this battle.
+Institutions are not the only ones fighting against food waste; businesses and associations are also participating in this battle.

-In France, we find in particular Too good to go , Phénix or Zéro Gâchis which offer baskets of unsold items at low prices to avoid waste.
+In France, we find companies like Too good to go , Phénix or Zéro Gâchis which offer baskets of unsold goods at low prices to avoid waste.

-There are also associations such as Tinki Kmou , created in Nantes.
-This structure fights against waste, whether food or clothing, by organizing food distributions with unsold items.
-These unsold items are generally either supplied by stores directly, but can also come from food banks.
+There are also organizations like Tinki Kmou , founded in Nantes.
+This organization fights against waste, whether food or clothing, by organizing food distributions using unsold items.
+These unsold items are generally provided directly by stores, but can also come from food banks.

-At Kikleo, we have chosen to act at the catering level.
-Thanks to artificial intelligence, we help restaurants reduce their food waste while improving customer satisfaction and complying with the laws mentioned above.
+At Kikleo, we've chosen to focus our efforts on the restaurant industry.
+Using artificial intelligence, we help restaurants reduce food waste while improving customer satisfaction and complying with the aforementioned regulations.

 FOR A BETTER FUTURE